Enterprise-CMCS/managed-care-review/docs/Configuration.md

 ### `TEST_USERS_PASS`

-Read by the Create Test Users action
+Read by the Create Test Users action and Cypress in AWS_COGNITO mode

 This is how we set the test users password configured for all review apps